Judge Status

 What happens to your record?

-In all cases, we do not erase your judge record — we simply mark it with the appropriate status, and you can still view it online.
+In all cases, except for Deleted (see details on Deleted status above), we do not erase your judge record — we simply mark it with the appropriate status, and you can still view it online.
 Judges in one of these status codes are not included in lists of judges provided to competition organizers, are not eligible to vote in BJCP elections, and do not participate in any events, programs, or functions that are offered to Active members.

 How can you reverse this status?

 If an Inactive judge decides to judge at a competition, the organizer can report the judge’s participation using their BJCP ID and the judge automatically returns to Active status.
-Judges can also reactivate their record using the Change-of-Address web application.
+Even simply logging into your account makes you an active judge.

 An Affiliated judge must restart the program as if a new member, following exam requirements in effect at that time.
 Currently, that means passing an online entrance exam and then a judging exam.